EXCLUSIVE: Albon discusses Williams team-mate and future competitiveness

 "I think McLaren have proven it's possible, I think they had a great base to be able to build on and, you know, it's a great team to not really looking up to, but it's a great team to draw inspiration from."

+READ MORE: Has Lewis Hamilton made a massive mistake? - GPFans Belgian GP Hot Takes

-Albon then went on to open up on the struggles of his team-mate Sargeant, who has shown recent signs of improvement, but has ultimately failed to maintain his seat in F1, following the news that Sainz will replace him in 2025.
+Albon then went on to open up on the struggles of his team-mate Sargeant, who has shown recent signs of improvement, but ultimately failed to maintain his seat in F1.

 28-year-old Albon was speaking before the Sainz news was announced, and commended his American team-mate's resilience.